Skip to main content

 San Francisco Robotaxi & Robot Injury Claims

 San Francisco is ground zero for the autonomous vehicle revolution—and for the legal questions it creates.
-With Waymo operating at scale, Cruise suspended after a serious pedestrian incident, and delivery robots navigating crowded sidewalks, residents face new risks that traditional traffic law never anticipated.
+With Waymo operating at scale, Cruise shut down after a catastrophic pedestrian incident, and delivery robots navigating crowded sidewalks, residents face new risks that traditional traffic law never anticipated.

 The Robotaxi Landscape in San Francisco